Home · Blog · Regulation

 Document review

 This is the most LOLER-critical phase.
-The inspector will ask to see: thorough examination reports for all lifting equipment, the asset register, examination schedules, any written examination scheme in use, and records of any defects found and actions taken.
+The inspector will ask to see thorough examination reports for all lifting equipment, the asset register, examination schedules, any written examination scheme in use, and records of any defects found and actions taken.
 They will check that reports exist for all assets, are within the required interval, and contain all Schedule 1 fields.

 4